 Taff recommended having different asset classes in your portfolio, adding that your precise mix will depend on your unique situation and goals.
 “It is the role of an advisor to help optimize that mix for you,” he said.

-“Within asset classes, you can diversify by investing though funds,” said Taff.
+“Within asset classes, you can diversify by investing through funds,” said Taff.
 “Funds hold a lot of different securities or investments in them so that you don’t have to pick out individual ones.
 Index funds are everywhere and are cheap to buy and hold.”

-Experts have noted that in a thriving market, investors tend to boldly choose high-risk stocks, while in struggling markets, they flock to low-risk investments.
+Experts have noted that in a thriving market, investors tend to boldly choose high-risk stocks, whereas, in struggling markets, they flock to low-risk investments.
 By resisting this urge, investors can actually benefit by buying stocks when prices are low and waiting it out as they rise.

 This task isn’t always easy, especially because the market can be unpredictable.
 Even the best experts sometimes get it wrong.
 There’s no way to know for sure when a stock is at its lowest or when it will increase in value.